Medi-Cal Rx Carve-Out

 The Alliance Medication Formulary is a list of approved medications prescribed by the doctors in our network.
 These medications have been chosen for their quality, and safety.
 Doctors and pharmacists review the formulary to make sure it includes new medications.

-The Alliance works with PerformRx to manage Group Care member pharmacy benefits.
+The Alliance works with PerformRx to manage your Group Care member pharmacy benefits.
 PerformRx processes pharmacy claims, maintains the Alliance Medication Formulary list, and the list of pharmacies in our network.

 Group Care members can view all medications that are covered in the Alliance Medication Formulary.
 If your medication is not covered, this tool can help you find approved medication options.